Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Charmless two-body decays

+For the TDA decomposition, one can classify the different topologies of diagram as \cite{Cheng:2014rfa}: \begin{itemize} \item[(i)] $T$, denoting the color-allowed tree amplitude with $W$ emission; \item [(ii)] $C$, denoting the color-suppressed tree diagram; \item [(iii)] $E$ denoting the $W$-exchange diagram; \item [(iv)] $P$, corresponding to the QCD penguin contributions; \item[(v)] $S$, being the flavor singlet QCD penguin; \item[(vi)] $A$, annihilation diagrams. \end{itemize} With each coefficient denoted by the above topologies, one has the TDA decomposition as:

 According to this decomposition, topological diagrams for $B\to PP$ decays can be found in Fig.~\ref{fig:Feynman_B_PP}.
+Since we work in the effective field theory at $m_b$ scale, as shown in this figure there exists four-quark interaction operators.
+In these diagrams, the quark flavors corresponding to these operators are explicitly given.
+When the $\bar u u$ annihilate, two or more gluons are needed to create one pair of quarks with flavor $u, d, s$, which are denoted by the unspecified lines.
 Apart from the ordinary $T, C, A, E$, we have also included the other SU(3) irreducible amplitudes, most of which come from loop diagrams, and/or the flavor singlet diagram.

-Expanding Eqs.~(\ref{eq:B2PP_IRA_tree},\ref{eq:B2PP_TDA_tree}), one obtains $B\to PP$ amplitudes in Table~\ref{tab:Two_body_PP}.
+Expanding Eqs.~(\ref{eq:B2PP_IRA_tree},\ref{eq:B2PP_TDA_tree}), one obtains $B\to PP$ amplitudes in Table~\ref{tab:Two_body_PP}, where the IRA amplitudes are consistent with Ref.~\cite{Hsiao:2015iiu} and an earlier work \cite{Grossman:2003qp}.
 Since we have decomposed the effective Hamiltonian into irreducible representations, one may expect that there are 10 independent amplitudes for ${\cal A}_{u}$ and similarly 10 amplitudes for ${\cal A}_t$.
 A careful examination shows that the $A_{6}^T$ can be absorbed into $B_{6}^T$ and $C_6^T$ with a redefinition:

 This combination can also be found explicitly from Table~\ref{tab:Two_body_PP}.
 After eliminating the redundant amplitude, there are actually only 18 (${\cal A}_u$ and ${\cal A}_t$ contribute 9 each) SU(3) independent amplitudes.
-An overall phase convention is not an observable, thus there are only 17 independent real parameters for decay amplitudes.
+Since one overall phase can be chosen free, there are 35 independent real independent parameters.
+If one consider $\eta_1-\eta_8$ mixing, the mixing angle $\theta$ should also be introduced.

 We list all TDA amplitudes in Table~\ref{tab:Two_body_PP}.
-It is necessary to point out that the last 6 diagrams in Fig.~\ref{fig:Feynman_B_PP} are often omitted in the SU(3) TDA analysis.
+It is necessary to point out that the last 6 diagrams in Fig.~\ref{fig:Feynman_B_PP} are omitted in some SU(3) TDA analysis~\cite{Gronau:1994rj,Cheng:2014rfa}, while other amplitudes are consistent with Refs.~\cite{Gronau:1994rj,Cheng:2014rfa}.
 However only by including them the complete equivalence of IRA and TDA can be established.
 One of the 10 TDA amplitudes must be redundant.
 Such redundancy can be understood through the following relations between the IRA and TDA amplitudes:

 We have adopted the choice in which $E$ is always in companion with another amplitude.
 It is also possible to replace the role of $E$ by one of the amplitudes $A$, $C$ or even $T$.
 One can also reversely obtain: